 - If your child is reading, encourage them to practice reading the words on each feather

-- Tape the feathers on the middle-back of the paper roll
+- Tape the feathers on the center back of the paper roll

 We are so thankful for God, family, food, clothes, books, teachers, sunshine, among many other things!

-Have you tried this easy turkey craft with paper rolls?
+Have you tried this paper roll turkey craft?

-If you try this Thanksgiving activity with your children or students, please let us know in the comments below!
+If you try this Thanksgiving turkey craft with your children or students, let us know in the comments below!